 The biography can be used for concert program and press releases

 Johannes Boris Borowski was born in 1979 in Hof, Germany.
 He studied composition with Hanspeter Kyburz in Berlin and Marco Stroppa in Paris.
 He did additional studies in music theory with Jörg Mainka in Berlin.
-2007 - 2014 he taught music theory, musical analyses and instrumentation at the Academy of Music Hanns Eisler Berlin.
+2007 - 2014 he taught music theory and musical analyses, since 2018 he has been teaching instrumentation at the Academy of Music Hanns Eisler Berlin.

 He was resident, among others: at the Cité Internationale des Arts Paris (2007), at the Wiepersdorf Castle (2011) and in Baden-Baden (Bladreit fellowship 2012/13).